hadjShell/JavaScriptLearningJourney/JS_notes.md

     * `element`: the current element being processed in the array
     * `index`: the index of the current element being processed in the array
     * `array`: the array that calls `forEach`

+  * `map(callbackFn)`

+    * **Creates a new array** populated with the results of calling a provided function on every element in the calling array

+  * `filter(callbackFn)`

+    * Returns a **shallow copy** of a portion of the given array, filtered down to just the elements from the given array that pass the test implemented by the provided function.
+If no elements pass the test, an empty array will be returned
+    * `callbackFn` returns a boolean value

+  * `reduce(callbackFn, initialValue)`

+  * `reduce(function(accumulator, cuurentValue, currentIndex, array) {}, initiaValue)`

+    * Executes a user-supplied "reducer" callback function on each element of the array, in order, passing in the return value from the calculation on the preceding element.
+The final result of running the reducer across all elements of the array is a **single value**
+    * `accumulator`: the value resulting from the previous call to `callbackFn`
+    * `initialValue`: a value to which `accumulator` is initialized the first time the callback is called.
+If `initialValue` is specified, `callbackFn` starts executing with the first value in the array as `currentValue`.
+If `initialValue` is *not* specified, `accumulator` is initialized to the first value in the array, and `callbackFn` starts executing with the second value in the array as `currentValue`.
+In this case, if the array is empty (so that there's no first value to return as `accumulator`), an error is thrown

 ### Objects